-■ Multi/Transcultural & Global Awareness This course will offer a broad overview of historical and contemporary issues in Latin American and Caribbean Studies.
+This course will offer a broad overview of historical and contemporary issues in Latin American and Caribbean Studies.
 Special attention will be paid to the experiences of Latin American and Caribbean peoples; national, ethnic, and racial identities; waves of migration within the region and beyond; and US-Latin American and Caribbean relations.
 The course will draw on interdisciplinary materials, including scholarly articles, and fiction.
-1 c.u.